← Back to Blog

 Client review portals in recruitment are solving a problem that has plagued agency recruiters for years: the gap between submitting a great candidate and getting a timely response from the hiring manager.
 If you are still sending candidate submissions via email, you are losing placements — not because your candidates are wrong, but because your delivery method is broken.

-Here is why email submissions fail, what a proper review portal looks like, and how the switch impacts your placement rate.
+Here is why email submissions fail, what a proper review portal looks like, how the switch impacts your placement rate, and a practical playbook for transitioning your agency.

 The Email Submission Problem